Q – What kind of spaces are available?

 Q – What are the allowed uses?

 A– For the two larger spaces, see the Facilities Use Policy.
-For the three smaller space, a better question would be, what isn’t allowed?
+For the three smaller spaces, a better question would be, what isn’t allowed?
 Rooms can be reserved for book groups, business meetings, quiet study, tutoring, telephone interviews, and so on.
 The only forbidden activities are selling things and fundraising.
 You can plan your fundraising drive in one of the rooms, but you can’t sell “Free Keanu Reeves” balloons out of them.

 Q – So how do I reserve a room?